AndreaRibuoli/RPGFREE/README.md

 This example (**SQLRPGLE** type) verifies the ability to embed SQL statements.
 Also uses the `LIKE` option to declare a variable adopting another one.
-It demostrates the use of **host variable** that appear in the SQL statement prefixed with `:`.
+It demostrates the use of **host variable**s that appear in the SQL statement prefixed with `:`.